blab-lab/vsaSentence/README.md

 Read the paper
 ------
 "Increased vowel contrast and intelligibility in connected speech induced by sensorimotor adaptation" was authored by Sara D. Beach, Sophie A. Johnson, Benjamin Parrell, and Caroline A. Niziolek.
-A preprint is available at <https://doi.org/10.1101/2024.08.04.606537>.
+A preprint is available on bioRxiv at <https://doi.org/10.1101/2024.08.04.606537>.

 Run the experiment
 ------